zachmccabe/zachmccabe.github.io/_travel/reading-list.md

 Working outside your own culture can feel overwhelming.
 What behaviors do you need to change?
 How do you maintain a sense of self while adapting to this new cultural paradigm?
 Molinksy has some ideas.
 His tactics are based on a decade of research, 70-some interviews and working with international students and colleagues.

-I particularly like section 3 where he discusses finding a cultural mentor, and ways your own 'foreign-ness' can impact other's perceptions of your mistakes.
+I particularly like section 3 where he discusses finding a cultural mentor, and ways your own foreignness can impact other's perceptions of your mistakes.

 While the book is framed for corporate workers, I think the ideas and strategies here can be applied elsewhere, too.
 If you are a volunteer, self-employed, or a student; if you are in a foreign culture and need to collaborate with people to get stuff done, this book can help.
 It certainly helped me.